oapi-codegen/oapi-codegen/README.md

   ```

 - `x-oapi-codegen-middlewares`: specifies a list of tagged middlewares.
 These can be specific
-  middlewares that are operation-specific.
-This is very useful when you want to give a specific
+  middlewares that are operation-specific, as well as path-specific.
+This is very useful when you
-  routes middleware, but not to all operations.
-The middleware are always called in the order of
+  want to give a specific routes middleware, but not to all operations.
+The middleware are always
-  definition.
-If the tagged middleware is not defined, it will be silently skipped.
+  called in the order of definition.
+If the tagged middleware is not defined, it will be silently
+  skipped.

     ```yaml
-    /myOperation:
+    /pets:
+      x-oapi-codegen-middlewares: [validateJSON]
       get:
-        x-oapi-codegen-middlewares: [validate, getLimit]
+        x-oapi-codegen-middlewares: [limit]
     ```
   In the example above, the following middleware calls will be added to your handler:

   ```
-	// Operation specific middleware
-	if siw.TaggedMiddlewares != nil {
+  // Operation specific middleware if siw.TaggedMiddlewares != nil {
-		if middleware, ok := siw.TaggedMiddlewares["validate"]; ok {
+    if middleware, ok := siw.TaggedMiddlewares["validateJSON"]; ok {
       handler = middleware(handler)
     }
-		if middleware, ok := siw.TaggedMiddlewares["getLimit"]; ok {
+    if middleware, ok := siw.TaggedMiddlewares["limit"]; ok {
       handler = middleware(handler)
     }
   }
   ```